biqar/puzzle-solver/README.md

 Please keep in mind that, for the current implementation all the names specified above is actually expected as the parameter name.

 ### Motivation of Algorithm Mode
-While implementing different algorithms for solving 8-puzzle problem, I found some optimization techniques help the algorithms' to be more efficient.
-This techniques can be rigid or independent w.r.t. the algorithm itself.
+While implementing different algorithms for solving 8-puzzle problem, we found some optimization techniques help the algorithms' to be more efficient.
+These techniques can be rigid or independent w.r.t. the algorithm itself.
 For example, bi-directional search technique is very common in the domain of searching algorithms and can be applied to a large number of algorithms.
 Bi-directional search launch two searches, one from the initial state to the goal state and another one from the reverse direction.
 The key benefit here is it help reduce the search space, as we know the